tmbalagan/tmbalagan.github.io/fruit-drag-drop/README.md

 # 🍏 Welcome to Fruit Funland! 🍍

 Join us in **Fruit Funland** where you can drag and drop fruits to your friend and watch them munch away!
-This fun-filled game is designed for children and is best played on a laptop browser.
+This fun-filled game is designed for children.

 ## 🎮 Game Features: